How To Start a Cleaning Business The Right Way

 Already started a cleaning business?
 Learn how you can partner with Pro Housekeepers.

-Cleaning is something everyone has to deal with, but few people truly enjoy.
-For those who do enjoy it, working as a cleaner can be a lucrative way of earning a living.
-The benefits of cleaning for a living include the freedom to set your own hours and work with clients you like, an opportunity to escape a desk or hard labor job, and plenty of exercise.
-Cleaners also typically earn more than minimum wage, with excellent cleaners able to set much higher rates once they’ve built a strong reputation.
-Whether you’re thinking of working as a sole trader, or starting a business employing several cleaners, it’s an industry that’s always in demand.
+Cleaning is something everyone deals with but few truly enjoy — and for those who do, it can be a lucrative living.
+The upsides include setting your own hours, choosing clients you like, escaping a desk or hard-labor job, and plenty of exercise.
+Cleaners typically earn more than minimum wage, and the best can command much higher rates once they’ve built a reputation.
+Whether you want to work solo or build a company employing several cleaners, it’s an industry that’s always in demand.

 How to start a cleaning business from scratch

-Starting any business from nothing is a daunting task.
-How much do you need to invest?
+Starting any business from nothing is daunting.
+How much do you invest?
 What if something goes wrong?
-How do you find your first customers and/or employees?
-At Pro Housekeepers, we’re experts in setting up successful cleaning companies, growing them from nothing to become the top-rated cleaning businesses in their areas.
-In this post we’re going to share the benefit of our experience so you can launch your cleaning business and make it a success.
+How do you find your first customers and employees?
+At Pro Housekeepers we’ve grown cleaning companies from nothing into the top-rated businesses in their areas, and this guide shares what we’ve learned so you can launch yours successfully.

-The first thing to consider when founding any business is how big (or small) you want to start.
-Many cleaners start out as sole traders with a handful of clients, and build up their businesses through hard work until they’re able to expand.
-That doesn’t mean you can’t set up a larger cleaning enterprise immediately, although you will have more upfront costs to consider.
-Employee wages, advertising costs, equipment purchases and rentals, and taxes and insurance, all require consideration.
-Starting a solo cleaning business is cheaper in the beginning, but might be more difficult to scale as the company grows.
+The first thing to decide is how big to start.
+Many cleaners begin as sole traders with a handful of clients and build up over time; others set up a larger enterprise immediately, which means more upfront costs — employee wages, advertising, equipment, taxes, and insurance.
+Starting solo is cheaper at first but can be harder to scale later.

-Before starting your cleaning business, take a look at the competition.
-How many cleaners are already in operation in your area?
-How many commercial and residential properties?
-Decide in advance what market you intend to target.
-While cleaning companies often have a combination of residential and commercial clients, specializing may give you an edge over the competition.
-Some industries require cleaners to use specific solutions or equipment that require training.
-This adds an upfront cost to starting your business, but allows you to charge a higher price for your services.
+Before launching, study the competition.
+How many cleaners already operate in your area?
+How many commercial and residential properties are there?
+Decide which market you’ll target.
+Cleaning companies often mix residential and commercial work, but specializing can give you an edge.
+Some industries require specific solutions or equipment that need training — an upfront cost, but one that lets you charge more.

 First, your business needs a name.
-As a sole trader you can work under your own name, but if you ever want to grow your business it pays to give it a name that you can brand.
-Independent contractors can register under another name with a Doing Business As (DBA) application.
-Check your local regulations to find out what requirements are necessary to register.
-Generally a DBA is the cheapest and easiest way to establish a company name, with a small registration fee and the cost of an announcement in a local newspaper.
+As a sole trader you can work under your own name, but if you ever want to grow, a brandable name helps.
+Independent contractors can register another name with a Doing Business As (DBA) application — check local regulations for requirements.
+A DBA is usually the cheapest, easiest way to establish a company name, with a small registration fee and sometimes a local newspaper announcement.

-Choose a business name that is easy to spell and pronounce, is memorable, and isn’t too similar to other cleaners already operating in your area.
-Pay attention to local ordinances as well as federal requirements for naming and registering your business.
-Even a sole proprietor will need to register a business name if they’re not trading as themselves.
+Choose a name that’s easy to spell and pronounce, memorable, and not too similar to other cleaners nearby.
+Mind local ordinances as well as federal naming and registration requirements — even a sole proprietor needs to register a business name if they’re not trading as themselves.

 Already started a cleaning business?
 Learn how you can partner with Pro Housekeepers.